Gibson SG Tribute Review e1672344950463

 Is Les Paul or SG easier to play?

-If you’re looking to make an upgrade from your standard Les Paul, Gibson’s SG guitar is a great choice.
+Gibson’s SG guitar is a great choice if you want to upgrade from your standard Les Paul.
 The guitar is designed to provide you with a more robust sound, and it’s also easier to play.

 Body